Logo DesignBrand Strategy & PositioningModern Graphic Design

 How do new whiskey brands approach logo design?

-Newcomers often try to combine contemporary design elements with traditional craftsmanship indicators that are appreciated within the spirits industry.
+Newcomers often try to combine contemporary design elements with traditional craftsmanship, a combination that is appreciated within the spirits industry.

 How do whiskey logos adapt to different product lines?